European, global and intercultural dimension in curriculum development

 Jean Monnet teaching and research activities in higher education institutions take the form of the following Actions:

-- Jean Monnet Centres of Excellence: They constitute focal points of competence and knowledge on EU subjects.
+• Jean Monnet Centres of Excellence: focal points of competence and knowledge on EU subjects.
 They aim at developing synergies between the various disciplines and resources in European studies, as well as at creating joint transnational activities and structural links with academic institutions in other countries.
 They have a major role in reaching out to students from faculties not normally dealing with EU issues, as well as to policy makers, civil servants, organised civil society and the general public at large.

 Cooperation Partnerships